Updated for tax year 2025

 - LLCs – Varies depending on whether the limited liability company is taxed as a sole proprietorship, partnership, or corporation.

 Tax tip: Remember, filing Form 7004 or Form 4868 only extends your time to file, not to pay.
-If you still have an unpaid tax balance, you could owe penalties and interest.
+If you still owe tax, you may face penalties and interest on the unpaid balance from the original due date.

 Tips for filing your extended business return on time